Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Stamping

-Stamping is a versatile method often employed in the creation of unique designs, lettering, and various patterns, notably leather on clay, which involves impressing stamps into the surface of the clay.
-Once the pattern is stamped in the underglaze can then be applied on both greenware or bisqueware.
+Stamping is a versatile method often used to create unique designs, lettering, and patterns, such as leather-on-clay, which involves pressing stamps into the clay surface.
+Once the pattern is stamped into the underglaze, it can then be applied to both greenware and bisqueware.

-Similarly, in pottery, rubber stamping is used to create patterns onto clay.
+Similarly, in pottery, rubber stamping is used to create patterns on clay.
 With this technique, the underglaze can also be applied at different stages of the clay.
-Mainly the bone dry or bisqued stage.
+Mainly the bone-dry or bisqued stage.

 Masking or Tape Resist

 Potters use tape for masking, which helps in creating clean, sharp lines or specific designs on the ceramic piece.
-The reason why this process is preferred during the bisque stage, as opposed to the greenware stage, is due to the surface properties of the clay.
+This process is preferred during the bisque stage rather than the greenware stage because of the clay’s surface properties.
 The greenware stage makes it difficult for the tape to adhere properly, leading to less precise masking.

-In contrast, bisque-fired clay provides a better grip for the Washi Tape, ensuring that the masked areas remain clean and the edges of the designs are crisp.
+In contrast, bisque-fired clay provides a better grip for Washi Tape, ensuring the masked areas remain clean and the design edges are crisp.
 This technique is essential for achieving intricate patterns and precise decorative elements in ceramic art.

 Drawing Underglaze Pencils and Markers